torvalds/linux/Documentation/power/regulator/overview.rst

 ======

-The framework is designed and targeted at SoC based devices but may also be relevant to non SoC devices and is split into the following four interfaces:-
+The framework is designed and targeted at SoC based devices but may also be relevant to analn SoC devices and is split into the following four interfaces:-

    1. Consumer driver interface.